6AMRUN/6AMRUN/README.md

 - 👋 Hi, I’m Lexi
-- 👀 I’m interested in becoming an Web Developer
+- 👀 I’m interested in becoming a Data Analyst
 - 🌱 I’m currently learning python, sql, and other programming languages
 - 💞️ I’m looking to collaborate on any front-end projects
 - 📫 How to reach me: krisafarinas@gmail.com